 - Go the extra mile by over-delivering and being there when he needs you, even if it’s not always convenient.

 As Sylvia Ann Hewlett, the author of (Forget a Mentor) Find a Sponsor: The New Way to Fast-Track Your Career, explains, it’s not just about riding someone’s coattails to the top.
 The quality of the relationship you develop with a sponsor is all about what you put into it.
 While your skills and can-do attitude may get the attention of higher ups who may be willing to develop you to an extent, your investment in them is what makes them blaze a real trail for you, with all the hard work and political capital that entails.

 Are you ready to find a sponsor and commit to his success as well as your own?

-Don’t miss out on next week’s post, which will be about how to identify the right sponsor for you.
+Don’t miss out on Part 3 of Get Yourself a Sponsor, which will be about how to identify the right sponsor for you.

 Part 1 of the Get Yourself a Sponsor series explains the benefits for lawyers of having a sponsor and described why a sponsor would want to take on that role.

 Part 4 of the Get Yourself a Sponsor series will present strategies on approaching potential sponsors and beginning to develop a mutually beneficial relationship.